uutzinger/BioMedicalSensorBoard/Impedance_Potential_Board/README.md

   <img src="..\assets\pictures\ECG_BIOZ_Front_Closed_without_Plugins.jpg" style="width: 500px;">
 </a>

-For BIOZ and ECG MediBrick we use the MAXIM/Analog Devices [MAX30001G](datasheets/max30001g.pdf) analog front end (AFE).
-It's a modern design with a "waver level packaging" foot print of the sensor which makes is difficult to solder and increases costs for PCB manufacturing.
+In the BIOZ and ECG MediBrick we use the MAXIM [MAX30001G](datasheets/max30001g.pdf) analog front end (AFE).
+It's a modern IC with a "waver level packaging" foot print which makes is difficult to solder and requires precise PCB manufacturing.

 The MAX30001G can measure: